What Researchers Did

 Canadian Relevance

-This study discusses carbon monoxide, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study discusses carbon monoxide, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 However, the research specifically states there is no proven benefit of hyperbaric oxygen for cyanide poisoning in fire settings, which was the primary focus.

 Study Limitations